atomecorp/atome/documentation/basic.md

 - Atome is a cross-platform development framework designed to simplify the creation of mobile and desktop applications, websites, games, presentations, and much more.

 - Its primary goal is to make the development process as straightforward and intuitive as possible, allowing developers to focus on building rather than getting lost in technical complexities.
--  Atome will make it easy to build mobile and desktop applications, websites, games, presentations, and creative applications, including music, graphics, and video apps, and much more
+- atome will make it easy to build mobile and desktop applications, websites, games, presentations, and creative applications, including music, graphics, and video apps, and much more
 - atome's applications can be deploy as a simple application, a client, a server or both, as well as be booted at startup (Operating System. mode)

 - all apis work identically, to ensure you'll have the exact same rendering whatever the host platform (Android, Freebsd, linux, MacOs, Web, Windows).